Defence Minister asked to give Ukraine lethal aid - Cabinet said no

-The Defence Minister asked his colleagues to send javelin anti-tank missiles to help Ukraine but the Cabinet has so far backed out.
+The Defence Minister asked his colleagues to send Javelin anti-tank missiles to help Ukraine but the Cabinet has so far declined.

 "We've already put towards Cabinet a number of options, which include some lethal support," Defence Minister Peeni Henare said this afternoon.